 3. Continuity for the next generation

 A DAF can be used to effectively pass the gift of philanthropy on to the next generation.
 For example, you can name individuals as the successor grant advisor for your DAF with shared advising responsibilities, potentially allowing siblings, children, and grandchildren to pursue a shared mission together.
-Using a DAF in this way can encourage family philanthropy in much the same way as a private family foundation, but with similar tax benefits and potentially lower legal and accounting costs.
+Using a DAF in this way can encourage family philanthropy in much the same way as a private family foundation, but with similar tax benefits, potentially lower legal and accounting costs, and an overall reduced administrative burden.

 You also could give a child or grandchild the ability to recommend a grant from the DAF to a charity of their choosing and discuss this with them, as an opportunity to share your views on philanthropy with them.

-"If you have named your daughter as your successor (one who will use the DAF after your passing), she could continue to use the DAF to recommend grants from the DAF to support the causes and organizations that she is passionate about.
-She won’t have any administrative headaches maintaining the DAF, since there is no tax reporting required, and she can continue to contribute to the DAF, qualifying for similar tax benefits," Marchi points out.
+"If you named your daughter as your successor (one who will use the DAF after your passing), she could continue to use the DAF to recommend grants to support the causes and organizations that she is passionate about.
+She won’t have any administrative headaches maintaining the DAF, since there is no tax reporting required or compliance to oversee.
+She can even continue to contribute to the DAF, potentially qualifying for tax benefits during her lifetime," Do points out.
 Speak with your attorney regarding how to ensure that your charitable intent in this regard is reflected in your estate plan.

 Using a DAF also allows a donor to have an ongoing impact through endowed giving.
-Fidelity Charitable® has the Endowed Giving Program to let you set up recurring grants to up to 6 charities for a minimum of 5 years.
-This allows a Giving Account to remain open potentially long after your death to distribute funds to those charities in the name of your DAF.
+Fidelity Charitable® has the Endowed Giving Program to let you set up recurring grants to up to 10 charities for a minimum of 5 years with a minimum of $100,000.
+This allows a Giving Account to remain open potentially long after your death to distribute funds to those charities in accordance to your wishes and in your memory.

 4. Providing tax-efficient distribution of assets